Movie

 • Characters are deeply rooted in Tolkien's lore, not mere symbols.

-• The story prioritizes adventure and conflict over ideological framing.
+• The story prioritizes adventure and character arcs over ideology.

-• Faithful adaptation of the source material without modern reinterpretation.
+• The film remains faithful to its source material without modern reinterpretation.

 AI cultural analysis